CIROH-UA/ngen-datastream/INSTALL.md

 ```
 chmod +700 ./install.sh && ./install.sh
 ```
-3) Exit the session and log back in to ensure docker daemon is running.

 4) Run the docker builds script
 ```
 ./ngen-datastream/scripts/docker_builds.sh -d <path to ngen-datastream directory>